stylus/stylus/Contributing.md

 - Valeriy Chupurnov ([@xdan](https://github.com/xdan)).

-If you have any questions, feel free to contact us via our profile email or mentioning us in the repository.
+If you have any questions, feel free to contact us via our profile email or mention us in the repository.